mlevit/echelon/GETTING_STARTED.md

 Capture the count of records within the source file, as well as the count of records that have been inserted into the target table.

+> Note: To gain a deeper understanding of the flow metrics that should be documented, refer to the [Technical Reconciliation](http://127.0.0.1:8000/frameworks/technical_reconciliation.html) guide.

 #### Source Count

 ```